vyadh/nutest/README.md

 ## May Implement

-- Combine output and error but with a marker.
+- Combine output and error, but perhaps add error markup.
 - Optionally allow running ignored tests.
 - Don't output the output by default unless tests fail.
-- Colourise output such as stderror only when supporting terminal detected
+- Colourise output such as stderr only when supporting terminal detected

 ## Alternatives